Disneyland, The San Diego Zoo, my cell-away-from-home, and Comic-related stuff

 The Decline of the San Diego ComicCon

-And speaking of the multimedia extravaganza that was once a comic book convention called The San Diego ComicCon, I have planned to mention another indicator (beyond my own disinterest in what the ComicCon has become) that the San Diego ComicCon should just remove the word "Comic" from its name.
+And speaking of the multimedia extravaganza that was once a comic book convention called The San Diego ComicCon, here is something I have planned to mention for at least a year.
+It's another indicator (beyond my own disinterest in what the ComicCon has become) that the San Diego ComicCon should just remove the word "Comic" from its name.

-Mile High Comics, a big comic book store in the Denver area that has an inventory of millions of back issues and was one of the founding fathers of the ComicCon 40+ years ago, decided not to setup an exhibit in 2017 (or ever again, presumably).
+Mile High Comics, a big comic book store in the Denver area that has an inventory of millions of back issues and was one of the founding fathers of the ComicCon 40+ years ago, decided in 2017 not to exhibit in the 2017 ComicCon (or ever again, presumably).
 If you've been to ComicCon (for the comics, not just to rubberneck for Chris Evans and Scarlett Johansson), you've seen the gigantic booth along the back wall of the convention center floor.

-I acquired a good part of the harder to find back issues in my collection from Mile High.
+I acquired a good part of the harder to find back-issues in my collection from Mile High.
 The only comic book I currently collect is American Gods (and Neil Gaiman-related hardcover graphic novels), so my own interest in comic books has changed over the past few years.
 Not due to a lack of interest, but more due to a lack of storage space.
-Regardless, here are a series of excerpts from post-convention emails Chuck Rozanski sent out in 2017.
+Regardless, here are a series of excerpts from post-convention emails Chuck Rozanski (Mile High's founder and fearless leader) sent out in 2017.

 To answer the numerous questions that we have been receiving of late, for the first time in 44 years, we will not be exhibiting at this year's San Diego Comic-Con.
 I wish that this decision could have been otherwise, but circumstances beyond our control made our further participation impossible.
 To explain, San Diego has grown far beyond its original premise, morphing from what was originally a wonderful annual gathering of the comics world, into a world-renown pop culture and media festival.
 As such, it has seen rapidly escalating costs, and also a dramatic change in the demographics of its attendees.
 Neither of those changes worked to our advantage.